nicobrinkkemper/fiveymm/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Craco
-Instead of ejecting the react app to customize webpack behavior, `craco` is used to alter configuration without ejecting.
-Please never run eject, as you are already able to customize the behavior through `craco`.
-This is used so that `.csv` files can be easily imported and parsed during compile time.
-Webpack will read the csv file, and the contents will be available as a JSON object when you import csv files as such `import data from 'MY_CSV_FILE.csv'`